-Details on the consultation process are provided in Section 9: A Guide to Consultation
+Details on the consultation process are provided in Section 7.

 Step 4 Consult with emergency service response and other stakeholders

 When local governments have ensured that the proposal adheres to the relevant naming policies, there should be no further need for consultation with emergency service response and other service providers.
 This is due to these policies having been endorsed by Landgate and the relevant agencies.